kelseyde/calvin-chess-engine/README.md

 Like most modern chess engines, Calvin does not implement its own user interface.
 Instead, it communicates using the [UCI](https://en.wikipedia.org/wiki/Universal_Chess_Interface) protocol, meaning it can either be interacted with directly from the command line, or by hooking it up to any popular chess GUI, such as [Arena Chess](http://www.playwitharena.de/), [Banksia](https://banksiagui.com/) or [Cute Chess](https://cutechess.com/).

 To run Calvin locally, you will need Java (minimum Java 21) installed on your machine.
-The binary calvin.jar can be downloaded from the TODO [Releases](https://github.com/kelseyde/calvin-chess-engine/releases/tag/3.4.0) section.
+The binary calvin.jar can be downloaded from the [Releases](https://github.com/kelseyde/calvin-chess-engine/releases/tag/4.0.0) section.
 Start up Calvin by executing the command:

 ```
 java --add-modules jdk.incubator.vector -jar calvin.jar